oRocket/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back #A script that changes the working directory to the previous one 11-lists #A script listing all files including hidden ones in the current directory and the parent of the working directory with /boot
-12-file_type #A script that prints the file iamafile in the /tmp directory
+12-file_type #A script that prints the file iamafile in the /tmp directory 13-symbolic_link #Creating a symbolic link to /bin/ls, named _ls_.
+14-copy_html #A script that copies all the HTML files from the current working directory to the parent of the working directory
+100-lets_move #A script that moves all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs #A script that deletes all files in the current working directory that end with the character ~ 102-tree #A script that creates the directories welcome/, welcome/to, welcome/to/school